htw-imi-showtime/showtime-website/content/ws25/bachelor/b1-sprachentwicklungsapp/_index.md

+{{<section>}}
+Navigate the early stages of teaching your child to speak with confidence.
+PlapperDu offers interactive parent training to strengthen parental intuition and demonstrate how to integrate language-promoting strategies playfully and without pressure into daily life.

+{{</section>}}

+{{<image src="images/app_overview.svg" alt="a pic with the app pages">}}

-{{<section title="Our Goal">}}
+{{<section title="Our Motivation">}}

-Language development disorders are one of the most common developmental disorders in children, with numbers increased after the COVID-19 pandemic.
-Language delays are often clinically diagnosed and treated starting at 36 months.
-The "Watchful Waiting" phase, which lasts from 24 to 36 months, is an overlooked period that is highly relevant for language development.
-Our goal is to close this gap, strengthen intuitive parental competence, and integrate prevention playfully into everyday family life.
+Speech and language disorders are among the most common developmental challenges in children, a trend that has intensified significantly since the COVID-19 pandemic.
+Clinical diagnosis and treatment often do not begin until the age of three (36 months).
+However, the period between 24 and 36 months, also known as the "Watchful Waiting" phase, is a critical window for language development.

+We aim to bridge this gap.
+Through interactive modules and gamified challenges, PlapperDu transforms everyday situations into playful learning opportunities.
+Meanwhile, integrated language assessments and a vocabulary tracker provide a clear overview of the child's language development.
+This ensures that the 'Watchful Waiting' phase is no longer just about passing time, but a chance to actively support age-appropiate language development.

 {{</section>}}

 {{<section title="Team">}}

 - Thao
 - Ritch